The HTTP Protocol

 Once you understand MVC, you need to learn how it is implemented in ASP.NET.
 This module explores the most

-of the framework.
+important components of the framework.

 - Handling the user interaction with Controller